 The trends for leisure and travels are changing due to two big threats world population faces: pandemic and climate change.
 Contrary to the earlier trend to take more frequent, shorter trips, most likely people will limit number of trips abroad per year and focus more on longer vacations.
-This trend also becomes stronger because of some forward-thinking start-ups that are stressing the importance of work/life balance as part of their corporate culture.
-In addition, Millennials (who have shown themselves to value "recharging the batteries" and the "work hard play hard" ethos), now have the disposable income to shape travel trends.
+This trend also comes because of some forwardthinking start-ups that are stressing the importance of work/life balance for as part of their corporate culture.
+In addition, Millennials (who have shown themselves to value "recharging the batteries" and the "work hard play hard" ethos), now have the disposable income to help shape travel trends.
+During COVID 19 the need for security is also shown in the fact that 7 out of 10 believe that pandemic protection should either be included in the travel insurance or be prepared to take out a separate pandemic protection, this according to Resebarometern 2021.
+At the same time, every second foreign traveller believes that travel insurance has become more important and that the need for protection has increased or that they have already reviewed their travel insurance for the future as a consequence of the pandemic.